Randgalt/record-builder/README.md

 ## Customizing

-The names of the generated methods, etc. are determined by [RecordBuilderMetaData](https://github.com/Randgalt/record-builder/blob/master/record-builder-core/src/main/java/io/soabase/recordbuilder/core/RecordBuilderMetaData.java).
-If you want to use your own meta data instance:

-- Create a class that implements RecordBuilderMetaData
-- When compiling, make sure that the compiled class is in the processor path
-- Add a "metaDataClass" compiler option with the class name.
-E.g. `javac ... -AmetaDataClass=foo.bar.MyMetaData`

-Alternatively, you can provide values for each individual meta data (or combinations):

-- `javac ... -Asuffix=foo`
-- `javac ... -AinterfaceSuffix=foo`
-- `javac ... -AcopyMethodName=foo`
-- `javac ... -AbuilderMethodName=foo`
-- `javac ... -AbuildMethodName=foo`
-- `javac ... -AcomponentsMethodName=foo`
-- `javac ... -AwithClassName=foo`
-- `javac ... -AwithClassMethodPrefix=foo`
-- `javac ... -AfileComment=foo`
-- `javac ... -AfileIndent=foo`
-- `javac ... -AprefixEnclosingClassNames=foo`
+RecordBuilder can be customized to your needs and you can even create your own custom RecordBuilder annotations.
+See [Customizing RecordBuilder](customizing.md) for details.

 ## Java 15 Versions

 Artifacts compiled wth Java 15 are available.
-They are the same versions as the Java 16 versions with `-java15` appended.
+These versions have `-java15` appended.

 Note: records are a preview feature only in Java 15.
 You'll need take a number of steps in order to try RecordBuilder: